leynos/polythene/docs/users-guide.md

 access.
 If none of the backends is available, the command fails with an error message detailing the missing tooling.

+When a specific backend is preferable, pass `--isolation=<backend>` to reorder the probing sequence.
+For example, GitHub runners lack user namespace support for `bwrap`, so running `polythene exec --isolation=proot ...` skips the noisy permission errors emitted by bubblewrap before `proot` succeeds.

 Because the same UUID works across hosts, you can prepare an image on Codex and reuse it on CI: